Administration Home Page

 - Global Search on BML: Locate BML functions using a global search of all functions on the site.

-- Performance Logs: Monitor and analyze the performance experienced by Oracle CPQ sales users, see the topic Performance Logs.
+- Performance Logs: Monitor and analyze the performance experienced by Oracle CPQ sales users, refer to Performance Logs.

 - UI Designer: Edit Oracle Application Development Framework (ADF) pages within Oracle CPQ using a drag−and−drop editor, see topic UI Designer.